minio/docs/source/includes/common-mc-admin-config.rst

 .. start-minio-notify-kafka-tls-client-auth

 Specify the client authentication type of the Kafka broker(s).
-The following table lists the supported values and their mapping:
+The following table lists the supported values and their mappings

 .. list-table::
    :header-rows: 1